How the APSA Mentor Program Works for Mentees

 - Submit your form by clicking the button above: On the form, you can specify particular issues and fields of research, teaching, or professional interest for which you are seeking a mentor.
 Based on your request, APSA staff will match you with a mentor who best meets your mentoring needs.

 - Once you submit your form, APSA staff works to identify a suitable match.
-This process can take some time depending on the availability of mentors who match with your requested factors.

 - APSA will email you the contact information of a mentor from the volunteer mentor pool.